School of Design and Creative Arts

 The subject area at Loughborough has developed a dynamic MA programme in Graphic Design and Visualisation, with several hundred applications per annum from across the world and is developing innovative connections with SMEs.
 The undergraduate Graphic Design programme is amongst the largest in the UK, with an extensive staff team and a thriving student community.
 The newly appointed lecturer will be expected to teach at MA as well as at BA level.

 Graphic design research is a strategic priority for the School of Design and Creative Arts.
 Numerous external grants have been secured by staff aligned to the recently established Graphic Design Research Unit, with projects exploring the role of urban-graphic-objects in heritage representation and interpretation, grassroots memorials in the wake of covid-19 and systems mapping of energy use, amongst others.
 The School has world-class expertise in 3D Design and Sculpture, alongside research strengths in Digital Design & Fabrication, Ergonomics, Human Factors, Sustainability and User-Centred Design.

 An established research programme of international standing will be expected (or strong indicators of potential), to add to the School’s existing research strengths in Creative Arts and Design.

 About the School

-Our research is ranked 4th in the UK for overall quality, with 93% of our research impact being classed internationally excellent (REF2014, UoA 34, Art and Design: History, Practice and Theory).
+Our research is 4th in the UK for overall quality, with 93% of our research impact being classed internationally excellent (REF2014, UoA 34, Art and Design: History, Practice and Theory).
 Annually we attract around £5 million in funding from external investors and businesses.
 This funding supports our research and enterprise, with outcomes having a real impact on the world around us.

 Our School is committed to enterprise and knowledge exchange and uses its strengths to reach out to the design and creative industries.
 Links with major external partners are to the considerable benefit of both our teaching and research.